We’re getting a new stove. Finally.

 But so far, the verdict is – I absolutely love Godzilla.
 He is awesome.
 I’m loving power windows, power locks, cruise control, and the sunroof.
 I love Apple car play, and maps on the screen.

-I sold the truck to our friend Douglas who needed a vehicle.
-So it’s still right around the corner if I need to borrow it.
-She is now named “Betty Ford.”
-I wish I’d thought of that.
+I sold the truck to our friend Douglas, who was on the lookout for something reliable—like these used cars in palos hills il.
+So it’s still right around the corner if I ever need to borrow it.
+He named her “Betty Ford,” which I thought was brilliant.

 Betty Ford